2026 WAFES Conference

 4.1.
 A tax invoice (if applicable) will be emailed to attendees with confirmation of registration.

 4.2.
-Payment of the WAFES Awards gala dinner tickets (if applicable) is due in full at the time of registration or as otherwise indicated on the tax invoice.
+Payment of WAFES Conference registration fee (if applicable) and WAFES Awards Gala Dinner tickets (if applicable) are due in full at the time of registration or as otherwise indicated on the tax invoice.

 4.3.
 All fees are payable prior to commencement of the Event to ensure admission.

 4.4.
-Notwithstanding clause 4.3, the DFES Organiser’s receipt of an application for registration and/or payment of the registration fee does not constitute acceptance of admission to W-AFAC The DFES Organiser reserves the right, in its sole and absolute discretion, to limit or deny admission to the Event to any entity or individual.
+Notwithstanding clause 4.3, the Organiser’s receipt of an application and/or payment does not constitute acceptance.
+The Organiser reserves the right, in its sole and absolute discretion, to limit or deny access to the Event to any entity or individual.

 4.5.
 Any applications for registration and registration payments made that are not accepted under clause 4.4 will be returned to the applicant.

-4.6 Personal information of Event Attendees acquired by the DFES Organiser through the registration process will be governed in accordance with the DFES Organiser’s Privacy Policy.
-Further information can be found in the DFES Privacy Policy
+4.6 Personal information of Event Attendees acquired by the Organiser through the registration process will be governed in accordance with the Organiser’s Privacy Policy.

 5. Cancellation of Registration

 5.1.
-The DFES Organiser has implemented a cancellation policy to limit the financial impact on the State of Western Australia caused by an Attendee’s non-attendance, cancellation or early departure, without reasonable notice, while recognising that an Attendee may be unable to cancel within a reasonable time due to circumstances beyond their control.
+The Organiser has implemented a cancellation policy to limit the financial impact on the State of Western Australia caused by Event Attendees’ non-attendance, cancellation or early departure, without reasonable notice, while recognising that and Event Attendee may be unable to cancel within a reasonable time due to circumstances beyond their control.

 5.2.
 Event Attendees who need to cancel their attendance at the Event and/or flights and accommodation are to notify the Registrations Manager as soon as possible.